 No matter what type of offline media used, companies can bridge the gap between a customer’s experience with a company offline and online.
 Radio or billboard ads can share a company’s website.
 Magazines can give a specific hashtag for a product launch or contain a call-to-action to visit the company’s social media profiles.
-These opportunities allow customers who spend a lot of time online but see a mention offline to continue the brand relationship and buyer journey virtually.
+These opportunities allow customers who spend a lot of time online to continue the brand relationship and buyer journey virtually.

 The information given about a brand through a call-to-action can help brands understand how customers are finding them.
 For instance, giving URLs in an offline media campaign can help you track campaign success.
 Try using a custom URL for each type of offline media campaign to truly see its individual impact.
 You can also use a different coupon or promo codes for each type of campaign to see which is used the most.
 This can give you more data from customers that may have gone to your website but didn’t use a coupon code.